jobisoft/Provider-4-TbSync/docs/getting_started.rst

     File containing your implementation of the ``Base`` class and a few other classes, depending on what your add-on is supposed to do.
 See the `corresponding section <https://todo>`_ for more details.

   manager
     Folder containing resources used be the manager UI.
-In paticular the XUL file for the *Create new account* dialog of your provider add-on (announced via `Base.getCreateAccountWindowUrl <base.rst#Base.getCreateAccountWindowUrl>`_) and the XUL file containing your tabs for the *Edit account dialog* (announced via `Base.getEditAccountOverlayUrl <base.rst#Base.getEditAccountOverlayUrl>`_).
+In paticular the XUL file for the *Create new account* dialog of your provider add-on (announced via `Base.getCreateAccountWindowUrl <base.html#Base.getCreateAccountWindowUrl>`_) and the XUL file containing your tabs for the *Edit account dialog* (announced via `Base.getEditAccountOverlayUrl <base.html#Base.getEditAccountOverlayUrl>`_).